NorthwoodsSoftware/GoJS/README.md

 <h2>Minimal Sample</h2>

-Graphs are constructed by creating one or more templates, which desired properties data-bound, and adding model data.
+Graphs are constructed by creating one or more templates, with desired properties data-bound, and adding model data.

 ```html
 <script src="go.js"></script>